-115.22 Policies to ensure referrals of allegations for investigations Auditor Overall Determination: Meets Standard Auditor Discussion The facility refers all allegations for investigation.
+115.22 Policies to ensure referrals of allegations for investigations

+The facility refers all allegations for investigation.
 The Richland County Jail investigations are completed by qualified investigators and required documentation and reporting will occur.
-Currently the investigator for the Sheriff's office will handle all investigations until either the Jail Administrator or the PREA Coordinator complete the required specialized training for investigators in confinement.
-Once that is complete administrative allegations of sexual misconduct within the jail will be investigated by their administrative investigator.
+The Jail Administrator and the PREA Compliance Manager have completed the North Dakota Department of Corrections and Rehabilitation course Investigating Sexual Abuse in a Confinement Setting.
+Administrative allegations of sexual misconduct within the jail will be investigated by an administrative investigator.
 Criminal investigations involving inmate-on-inmate sexual misconduct are investigated by the investigator with the Richland County Sheriff's office who has completed various sexual assault investigative trainings over the course of his career as well as the North Dakota Department of Corrections and Rehabilitation course PREA Investigator training.
-Criminal investigations involving staff-on-inmate sexual misconduct are investigated by an investigator from the North Dakota Bureau of Investigations.
-This requirement for an independent investigation conducted by the Bureau of Criminal Investigation (BCI) is outlined in policy 400.3.2 INDEPENDENT INVESTIGATIONS.
+Criminal investigations involving staff-on-inmate sexual misconduct are investigated by an investigator from the North Dakota Bureau of Investigations (BCI).
+There have been no reported allegations over the past 12 months.
+The Richland County Jail investigative policy is no longer posted publicly on the website.